 What causes hand swelling during exercise?
-I walk several times a week, and my fingers get puffy to the point that I can't get my rings off.
+I walk several times a week, and my fingers get so puffy that I can't get my rings off.

-Hand swelling during exercise is a fairly common problem.
-The cause isn't completely clear, but hand swelling appears to be a result of the way your body and blood vessels respond to the increased energy demands of your muscles during exercise.
+Hand swelling during exercise is common.
+The cause isn't completely clear.
+It appears to result from the way your body and blood vessels react to the higher energy needs of your muscles during exercise.

-Exercise increases blood flow to your heart and lungs, as well as to the muscles you're working.
-This reduces blood flow to your hands, making them cooler.
-In turn, the blood vessels in your hands may overreact by opening wider — which could lead to hand swelling.
+During exercise, more blood flows to your heart and lungs and to the muscles you're working.
+Less blood may flow to your hands, making them cooler.
+The blood vessels in your hands may react by opening wider.
+This could lead to hand swelling.

 As you exercise, your muscles make heat.
 Your body pushes blood to the vessels closest to your skin to let the heat out.
 This action causes sweating.
 It also may make your hands swell.